Trump bans U.S. investments in firms linked to Chinese military | Business

 The Trump administration on Thursday unveiled an executive order prohibiting U.S. investments in Chinese firms that Washington says are owned or controlled by the Chinese military, ramping up pressure on Beijing after the U.S. election.
 The order, which was first reported by Reuters, could impact some of China's biggest companies, including telecoms firms China Telecom Corp Ltd, China Mobile Ltd and surveillance equipment maker Hikvision.

-The move is designed to deter U.S. investment firms, pension funds and others from buying and selling shares of 31 Chinese companies that were designated by the Defense Department as backed by the Chinese military earlier this year.
+The move is designed to deter U.S. investment firms, pension funds and others from buying shares of 31 Chinese companies that were designated by the Defense Department as backed by the Chinese military earlier this year.
 Starting Jan.
-11, the order will prohibit any transaction by U.S. investors in the securities of those companies.
-It also bans Americans from buying and selling securities in a Chinese company 60 days after it is designated as a Chinese military company.
+11, the order will prohibit purchases by U.S. investors of the securities of those companies.
+Transactions made in order to divest ownership in the companies will be permitted until Nov.
+11, 2021.

 "China is increasingly exploiting United States capital to resource and to enable the development and modernization of its military, intelligence, and other security apparatuses," said the order released by the White House.
 The Chinese embassy in Washington did not immediately respond to a request for comment.

 White House trade adviser Peter Navarro estimated that at least half a trillion dollars in market capitalization was represented by the Chinese companies and their subsidiaries.
-"This is a sweeping order designed to choke off American capital to China's militarization," he told reporters on a call about the move.
+"This is a sweeping order designed to choke off American capital to China's militarization," he told reporters on a call.

 Thursday's action is likely to further weigh on already fraught ties between the world's top two economies, which are at loggerheads over China's handling of the coronavirus pandemic and its move to impose security legislation on Hong Kong.
 Biden has not laid out a detailed China strategy but all the indications are that he will continue a tough approach to Beijing, with whom Trump has become increasingly confrontational in his last year in office.

-WALL STREET INTERESTS The order takes a page from a bill, filed by Republican senator Marco Rubio last month, to block access to U.S. capital markets for Chinese companies that have been blacklisted by Washington, including those added to the Defense Department list.
+WALL STREET INTERESTS The order echoes a bill filed by Republican senator Marco Rubio last month which sought to block access to U.S. capital markets for Chinese companies that have been blacklisted by Washington, including those added to the Defense Department list.

 ALSO READ